 More Data Storage

 Digital processes are at the heart of a great majority of British businesses, and digital developments have had to accelerate as a necessary response to remote working.
 This is going to increase companies’ requirements for safe data storage.
-What’s more, as businesses migrate more processes to the cloud, many commercial decision makers will investigate more cost-effective alternatives to public cloud services providers and potentially choose private data storage.
+What’s more, as businesses migrate more processes to the cloud, many commercial decision-makers will investigate more cost-effective alternatives to public cloud service providers and potentially choose private data storage.